The History of the Thalidomide Tragedy

 The Thalidomide tragedy highlighted the importance of regulation and standardized testing of medical products.
 Governments around the globe later adopted laws to improve the authorization controls on medical products.

 In Germany, a new Medicinal Products Act was adopted in 1978.
 The law established a uniform, comprehensive process for medical product control for the first time.
-Since then, manufacturers have been required to prove, in pharmacological and clinical trials, that their medications are high-quality, safe, and effective.
+Since then, manufacturers have been required to prove, in pharmacological and clinical trials, that their medications are high-quality, safe and effective.

 How Thalidomide-affected people are supported today

-1Source in German: Klaus-Dieter Thomann (2007): „Die trügerische Sicherheit der „harten“ Daten“, in: Deutsches Ärzteblatt (41), available at: https://www.aerzteblatt.de/pdf.asp?id=57224.
+2Source in German: Klaus-Dieter Thomann (2007): „Die trügerische Sicherheit der „harten“ Daten“, in: Deutsches Ärzteblatt (41), available at: https://www.aerzteblatt.de/pdf.asp?id=57224.

-2Source in German: The scientific papers of Prof. W. Lenz; Folder 540 correspondence L-N. The Orthopaedic University Hospital Friedrichsheim, Frankfurt am Main, (now in the archive of the University of Munster, quoted from: Anna Christiane Schulze (2015): Die Rolle Widukind Lenz‘ bei der Aufdeckung der teratogenen Wirkung von Thalidomid (Contergan), Dissertation).
+3Source in German: The scientific papers of Prof. W. Lenz; Folder 540 correspondence L-N. The Orthopaedic University Hospital Friedrichsheim, Frankfurt am Main, (now in the archive of the University of Munster, quoted from: Anna Christiane Schulze (2015): Die Rolle Widukind Lenz‘ bei der Aufdeckung der teratogenen Wirkung von Thalidomid (Contergan), Dissertation).

-3Source in German: Contergan Foundation, available at: https://www.contergan-infoportal.de/stiftung/historie/contergan-zeitstrahl/, under 27 November 1961.
+4Source in German: Contergan Foundation, available at: https://www.contergan-infoportal.de/stiftung/historie/contergan-zeitstrahl/, under 27 November 1961.